codurance/site/src/_podcasts/2019-01-21-legacy-code.md

 Links :

-[Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) by Michael C. Feathers
+[Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) by Michael C. Feathers.
+Which is the third, or is it fourth, time that we link it.
+Do read it.
+It is that good.

 <sub>
 Photo: [Prairie Dog](https://pixabay.com/en/prairie-dog-singing-musical-rodent-1470659/) by DigiPD is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en)